jozews321/T430-Hackintosh-Opencore/README.md

 ## REQUIREMENTS
 - Lenovo Thinkpad T430 (T430s is similar enough to work with this config, but i can't verify)
-- Intel Core i3 3110m or better (Celeron and Pentium CPUs are not supported)
+- Intel Core i3 3110M or better (Celeron and Pentium CPUs are not supported)
 - Integrated Intel HD4000 graphics (NVIDIA discrete GPUs are not supported)
 - At least 4GB RAM
 - Stock Intel Centrino WiFI card (optional)
 - Internal Broadcom BCM20702 Bluetooth 4.2 card (optional)
 - Integrated Fingerprint reader and WWAN card are not supported
-- Dual Booting is discouraged in this guide as there is many possibilities to cover here
+- Dual Booting is discouraged in this guide as there is many boot scenarios to cover properly here
 - SSD (HDDs suck)
 - USB drive (at least 16gb for full install or 2gb for internet recovery)